 MIN NOVELLE “HEJREN” I THE NEW YORKER – læs mere HER

-Karate Chop will be published by Graywolf Press February 4th, 2014.
-It will be the first A Public Space book published by Graywolf.
+Karate Chop was published by Graywolf Press February 4th, 2014.
+It is the first A Public Space book published by Graywolf.
 Read more HERE

 MINNA MANGLER ET ØVELOKALE udkom 1. marts 2013 på Samleren/Rosinante & Co.

 “”MINNA MANGLER ET ØVELOKALE” ER DEN MORSOMSTE DANSKE ROMAN, JEG LÆNGE HAR LÆST.” – Information

 * * * * * DET ER MUSIK I EN SPROGELSKERS ØRER - Dagbladenes Bureau

 ENORM INDLEVELSE. - Jyllandsposten.

 * * * * EN POETISK PERLE - Berlingske Tidende

 * * * * * FÆNGENDE FORMIDLET MED FÅ SÆTNINGER - 24 Timer